SohamMalakar/Fun-Assembly/README.md

 ## Overview

-It is simple Procedure Oriented Programming language which uses a simple expression evaluator.
+It is a simple Procedure Oriented Programming Language which uses a simple expression evaluator.
 It stores the variables and elements in a hash table.
-The instruction set for this language is very small and simple that it does not come with any loop structures or function.
+As the instruction set for this language is very small and simple, it does not come with any loop structures or functions.
 These functionalities can be obtained using jumps.

 ---